 Broadwind Publishes Investor Presentation Detailing Long-Term Strategy and Track Record for Value Creation

-CICERO, Ill., May 04, 2023 (GLOBE NEWSWIRE) -- Broadwind, Inc. (Nasdaq: BWEN, “Broadwind” or the “Company”), a diversified precision manufacturer of specialized components and solutions serving global markets, today released an investor presentation in connection with the upcoming 2023 annual meeting of stockholders, scheduled to be held on May 23, 2023 (the “2023 Annual Meeting”).
+CICERO, Ill., May 04, 2023 (GLOBE NEWSWIRE) -- Broadwind, Inc. BWEN "Broadwind" or the "Company"))), a diversified precision manufacturer of specialized components and solutions serving global markets, today released an investor presentation in connection with the upcoming 2023 annual meeting of stockholders, scheduled to be held on May 23, 2023 (the "2023 Annual Meeting").

 The presentation outlines the Company's business strategy and why the Company's Board of Directors encourages all stockholders to vote "FOR" each of the Company's seven highly qualified director candidates using the WHITE proxy card at the 2023 Annual Meeting.